 If instead innate worker differences affect the labor share of income, a mechanical tradeoff will arise.
 The workers who earn a higher fraction of the marginal product will face greater termination risk at all wage levels, as the firm will have a lower profit margin given the match productivity.
-Note that this implies lower wages are not a pure lose-lose for the "underpaid" workers: lower pay conditional on productivity
+Note that this implies lower wages are not a pure lose-lose for the "underpaid" workers: lower pay conditional on productivity mechanically comes with higher job security.

-3.7 Incorporating a downturn
+3.5 Incorporating a downturn